 UDOT submitted its Determinations of Eligibility report for historic architectural and archaeological properties to the Utah SHPO on March 17, 2023.
 The Utah SHPO concurred with all determinations in a letter dated March 22, 2023.
 UDOT submitted its Findings of Effect report for historic architectural and archaeological properties to the Utah SHPO on July 25, 2023.
-The Utah SHPO concurred with all findings in a letter dated

-July 31, 2023.
+The Utah SHPO concurred with all findings in a letter dated July 31, 2023.
+UDOT submitted an amended Findings of Effect (FOE) report for historic architectural and archaeological properties for the Final EIS to the Utah SHPO on March 21, 2024.
+The Utah SHPO concurred with all findings in a letter dated March 22, 2024.
+UDOT also developed a MOA with the Utah SHPO to mitigate for adverse effects to historic properties.
+The MOA was signed on April 18, 2024.
 Copies of the correspondence between UDOT and the Utah SHPO are provided in Appendix 3I, Cultural Resources Correspondence.